We’ve been working on a long-term project to develop the framework for our decision-making on legal aid applications and accounts.

 However, we recognised that this was no longer sufficient to meet the needs of both and we needed to take a different approach.
 This project will help us:

-This is a two year programme of work.
+This is an extended programme of work.

 We’ll have policy statements and guidance for multiple decisions under development at any one time.

 You’ll receive an update each time we issue the new material relating to each decision.